ms-iot/content/en-US/win10/samples/RGBLED.md

 ###Deploy your app

-You can find the entire code for this sample [here](https://github.com/ms-iot/samples/tree/develop/RGBLED/CS){:target="_blank"}.
+You can find the source code for this sample by downloading a zip of all of our samples [here](https://github.com/ms-iot/samples/archive/develop.zip) and navigating to the `samples-develop\RGBLED`.
 This sample is written in C#.
 Make a copy of the folder on your disk and open the project from Visual Studio.

 Follow the instructions to [setup remote debugging and deploy the app]({{site.baseurl}}/{{page.lang}}/win10/AppDeployment.htm#csharp).
 The RGBLED app will deploy and start on the Windows IoT device, and you should see the LED blink in sync with the simulation on the screen.